Australia-Japan Sport Relations

 In February, the FIFA Women’s World Cup Trophy Tour made its first official stop in Japan.
 Ambassador Hayhurst met with players Homare Sawa and Aya Miyama from Japan’s legendary 2011 Nadeshiko team for the trophy reveal.

-In May this year, the Australian Embassy was honoured to welcome Her Imperial Highness Princess Takamado, the Honorary President of the Japan Football Association to the Embassy.
-Ambassador Hayhurst had the chance to discuss the FIFA 2023 Women’s World Cup hosted by Australia and New Zealand later this year.
+In May 2023, the Australian Embassy was honoured to welcome Her Imperial Highness Princess Takamado, the Honorary President of the Japan Football Association to the Embassy.
+Ambassador Hayhurst had the chance to discuss the FIFA 2023 Women’s World Cup hosted by Australia and New Zealand later that year.

 2025 ICF Canoe Slalom World Championships